input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-purple/6_Alonzo-purple-exercise-6.md

 1. Complete [Exercise Sheet 5](5_Alonzo-purple-exercise-5.md)

-2. Start a passive Cardano Node if you need to, and make sure that it has synced with the Testnet.
+2. Start a passive Cardano node if you need to, and make sure that it has synced with the testnet.

-3. Make sure you have some Alonzo Purple Test Ada
+3. Make sure you have some Alonzo Purple test ada

 ## Objectives ##